What to do while you wait for therapy

 Online communities

-Joining an online grief community created by those who can empathise with what you’re going through, allowing you to normalise your experiences, and know that you are not alone.
+Joining an online grief community can also help you to feel less alone.
 Here are some examples of online grief communities and resources:

 Cruse Bereavement Support Helpline